Skip to main content

 Use this if you would like to estimate effort by alphabetical text.
 Typical examples include T-shirt sizing or easy-to-hard estimate systems.

-When you are done, you can enable estimates by toggling on Enable estimates for my project.
+When you are done, you can turn on estimates by toggling on Enable estimates for my project.
 You can also change the type of the system by clicking the pencil icon next to each system you have set.

 In previous versions of Estimates we let you add more than one estimate system so you could switch between them.
 After overwhelming feedback to make it simpler for you, we now let you create one system per project.
 Inactive estimate systems from previous versions are now archived.